vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### PointPal · Voice Notes

-Take the time of a cup of coffee to easily record your ideas and opinions, capture and summarize key points, and convert them into clear notes.
+Take the time of a cup of coffee to easily record your ideas and viewpoints, capture and summarize the key points, and convert them into clear notes.

 #### MotivateMe